 Spanish soldiers forced MacGregor's withdrawal, but their attempt to regain complete control was foiled by American irregulars organized by Ruggles Hubbard and former Pennsylvania congressman Jared Irwin.
 Hubbard and Irwin later joined forces with the French-born pirate Luis Aury, who layed claim to the island on behalf of the Republic of Mexico.
 U.S. Navy forces drove Aury from the island, and President James Monroe vowed to hold Amelia Island "in trust for Spain."

 White and blue are traditional colors used in Mexico since early colonial times in religious festivities.
 White-blue flags charged with either a depiction of the Virgin Mary or an eagle and snake were flown by the very first rebels led by Hidalgo going back to September 1810.
 This particular battle flag, used by Aury to annex Amelia Island, is a plain white and blue checkered flag without an emblem.

 National Flag of the Confederacy 1861-1862

-Spain ceded Florida to the US in 1821.
+Union forces, consisting of 28 gunboats commanded by Commodore Samuel Dupont, restore Federal control of the island on March 3, 1862 and raise the American Flag.
 The prosperity of the late 1800s prompted a building boom including two elegant hotels attracting well-heeled visitors such as the Vanderbilts, DuPonts, and Carnegies.
 Early in the 20th century, the modern shrimping industry was founded here.

 To learn more, take the fascinating one-hour “Museum Tour” held twice a day at the Amelia Island Museum of History